 - Bring a list and make less trips to the store.
 Before going out to shop, have in mind what you will have as meals and snacks for the week and bring your list to the market.
 Too many trips to the store each week can add up and cost you more.
 Try not to go grocery shopping more than once a week.

 - Stick to the basics as much as possible.
 Basics foods like fruits, vegetables, beans/peas, whole grains (like bread, rice, cereals and pasta), meat, fish, and eggs go a long way.
+Frozen fruits and vegetables are also great options.
 To save on meat, get ground meat or go to your butcher and ask for meat with bones that’s used for soups.
 Lean meat is healthier.
 You may have to cut back on some foods, but try not to cut back on vegetables.
 Organic is not necessary.
 Washing fruits and vegetables before eating is usually enough.
 But for foods that you eat with the skin, getting organic can be helpful.
-It means you don’t have to worry about chemicals they use to keeps bugs off that may still be on the food.
+It means you don’t have to worry about chemicals that may still be on the food.
 See the Dirty Dozen for an up to date list of foods that may be best to buy organic.

 - Avoid junk food and frozen meals or TV dinners.
 Yes, these foods may be easy to start eating and pop in the microwave but they are usually more expensive and have extra ingredients in them that may not be healthy for you.